Living in an affordable beach house in Portugal is far simpler than you think! Read more to discover the cost of living in the Algarve.

 Is it worth the price of living in the Algarve?

 Apart from the growing expat community, living in a region with pleasant weather and a connection to nature is priceless.
-Everything is not perfect; the labor market or healthcare system might make you rethink your decision.
+Not everything is perfect; the labor market or healthcare system might make you rethink your decision if that’s a priority.
 We suggest knowing all the pros and cons of living in the Algarve before planning.

 When are you moving to the Algarve?